-Titles, designations, awards, or recognitions based on sales activity or revenue generation designation, award, or recognition is tied to a registered individual's sales activity or revenue generation, this could reasonably be expected to deceive or mislead a client as to the proficiency, experience, or qualifications of that registered individual.
+Titles, designations, awards, or recognitions based on sales activity or revenue generation

+A registered individual's sales activity or revenue generation are distinct from their proficiency, experience, and qualifications.
+If a prestigious sounding title, designation, award, or recognition is tied to a registered individual's sales activity or revenue generation, this could reasonably be expected to deceive or mislead a client as to the proficiency, experience, or qualifications of that registered individual.